What’s the historical significance of the Reconciliation Dinner?

 In 2015, Kevin Mitchell, an instructor of the Culinary Institute of Charleston, gathered a consortium of local culinary and social justice groups and recreated the Nat Fuller dinner, replicating both the authentic low country menu and the spirit of peace among key stakeholders and leaders around the table.

-The Shreveport Reconciliation dinner followed this model, substituting our local foods for the feast.
+The inaugural Shreveport Reconciliation dinner in 2016 followed this model, substituting our local foods for the feast.

 We know that the breaking of bread together is a pathway to peace.
 We hope this event provided the opportunity to highlight the great progress in racial reconciliation, as well as where societal divides and challenges still remain, and the seeds for hope and future work together ahead.